NewYorkCityCouncil/council.nyc.gov/docs/DISTRICTS.md

 ## District Front Page

 When setting up the District site, a page titled "District [#]" should be created for the front page.
 Its Featured Image will display next to the map in the District Header.
-Under Settings > Reading, the front page should be set to display that page.
+In the District's Admin > Settings > Reading, the front page should be set to display that page.
 Optionally, another page ("News") can be created to be set as the "Posts page."

 The District Front Page template displays the short bio (from District Options), followed by lists of the Committees and Caucuses on which the District's Member sits, then the page content.